BobbyTheCatfish/augurbot/README.md

 ### Change Log

-As of version 2.3.0, Augur uses Discord.js v12.2 and requires Node 14+.
+As of version 3.0.0, Augur uses Discord.js v14.13 and requires Node 14+.

+3.0.0 updated to D.JS v14 and changed quite a few things
+* The project now uses Typescript (can be used with `require()` or `import`
+* All classes, variables, and functions now have correct typings
+* Discord.JS's `client` class has been extended to include AugurClient's properties
+* Removed legacy calls from 2.3.0
+* Added the following as additional verifications for commands
+  * userPermissions
+  * onlyOwner
+  * onlyGuild
+  * onlyDm

+# Updated documentation to come!

 2.3.0 introduces several new features:
 * AugurCommand.parseParams